The Smudge tool mixes colors by displacing pixels, like a finger passing through wet paint.

 Use Color (0-100).
 Intensity of primary colors at the beginning of each stroke.
 The higher the value, the brighter the color at the beginning of the stroke.
 If this parameter is set to zero the stroke will be applied in the normal way (without using the primary color).

 The primary color can be selected in the Color/Swatches panels.
-To select a color move the cursor to the spectral strip (the cursor will take the form of a pipette) and click on the desired color, or choose a color from the standard Select Color dialog box.
+To select a color, move the cursor to the spectral strip (the cursor will take the form of a pipette) and click the desired color, or choose a color from the standard Select Color dialog box.
 In some cases it is more convenient to change colors manually, by adjusting the sliders.

 Press the Default button to set all settings to their default values.

 To spread color along a straight line, first select a starting point by clicking the left mouse button and while holding Shift, move the cursor to the desired endpoint and release Shift.
 If Shift is not released, then new lines will be drawn to each point where the mouse is clicked.